Yanzhou-Jin/AML_Project/Labs/Practical 2.md

 ```
 * Model Size: refers to the size of the storage space occupied by the model, which is represented by the number of parameters in this experiment.
 Smaller model sizes reduce RAM usage and help run on IO bounded platforms.
 This information is collected together with FLOPS using the function `get_model_profile` , which is from the package of deepspeed.

-* FLOPs: The number of floating point operations involved in a model's inference or training.
+* FLOPs: The number of floating point operations involved in a model's entire operation.
 The fewer FLOPs, the less computational complexity the model requires, the more computationally efficient it is, and the faster the calculation speed.

+Model size and Flops can be obtained using following lines.
 ```
     flops, macs, params = get_model_profile(model=mg.model, input_shape=tuple(dummy_in['x'].shape))
 ```